 ABOUT ME

-As a young boy, I spent countless hours farming the plush shag carpet in our home, driving hundreds of pretend cattle astride my trusty Shetland pony.
-Those early dreams blossomed into a love for land and livestock as I worked on my uncle’s farm and dairy.
-By high school, my passion for agriculture was clear, and I joined the Future Farmers of America (FFA), serving as a State Officer.
-That year, I traveled to schools, inspiring youth to explore opportunities in agriculture.
-I had the privilege of learning from the state’s top producers gaining invaluable insights into the industry.
+As a young boy, I spent countless hours playing on the plush shag carpet of our home, driving hundreds of pretend cattle while riding my trusty Shetland pony.
+Those early dreams blossomed into a genuine love for land and livestock when I began working on my uncle’s farm and dairy.
+By high school, my passion for agriculture became evident, and I joined the Future Farmers of America (FFA), eventually serving as a State Officer.
+During that year, I traveled to various schools, inspiring youth to explore opportunities in agriculture.
+I had the privilege of learning from the state’s top producers, gaining invaluable insights into the industry.

-My journey also included an LDS mission, which broadened my perspective on agriculture across the country.
-Shortly after returning home and marrying my wife, Lacey, we bought a few cattle.
-That simple start sparked a dream, and soon we purchased a parcel of land.
-Today, we grow forage crops and cereal grains and proudly work the land my grandfather homesteaded.
+My journey included serving an LDS mission, which broadened my perspective on agriculture throughout the country.
+Shortly after returning home and marrying my wife, Lacey, we purchased a few cattle.
+That simple beginning ignited a dream, and before long, we had acquired a parcel of land.
+Today, we grow forage crops and cereal grains, and we proudly work the land that my grandfather homesteaded.

-My wife, Lacey, is an integral part of our story.
+My wife, Lacey, is an essential part of our story.
 She works in healthcare administration at our county hospital, bringing a wealth of experience from her career as a Registered Nurse.
-She’s worked in diverse areas, including Primary Children’s Medical Center, a liver transplant center, and a cancer center.
-These experiences proved invaluable when our daughter, BrookLee, was born with unexpected medical conditions.
+Lacey has worked in various areas, including the Primary Children’s Medical Center, a liver transplant center, and a cancer center.
+These experiences were invaluable when our daughter, BrookLee, was born with unexpected medical conditions.

-BrookLee, our beautiful redhead, is full of fun, fire, and determination.
+BrookLee, our beautiful redhead, is a bundle of fun, fire, and determination.
 Born with a rare brain disorder that caused severe seizures, her prognosis was initially grim.
-We were told to take her home and love her, as her condition was terminal with a short life expectancy.
-But BrookLee has always defied the odds.
-At just four years old, she underwent a life-altering surgery, removing half of her brain.
-Though the procedure left her paralyzed on her left side, her grit and determination, along with our advocacy, helped her regain the ability to walk.
+We were advised to take her home and love her, as her condition was considered terminal with a short life expectancy.
+However, BrookLee has always defied the odds.
+At just four years old, she underwent a life-altering surgery that involved removing half of her brain.
+Although the procedure left her paralyzed on her left side, her grit and determination, along with our advocacy, helped her regain the ability to walk.

-Today, despite her ongoing challenges, BrookLee has a magnetic personality and makes friends wherever she goes.
+Today, despite facing ongoing challenges, BrookLee has a magnetic personality and makes friends wherever she goes.
 The best advice we received was to “let her tell her story,” and she’s doing just that, one inspiring chapter at a time.
-I’m proud to be her father and excited to see where her journey takes her.
-Our family’s story is one of resilience, hope, and a deep connection to the land and each other.
+I am proud to be her father and excited to see where her journey will take her.
+Our family’s story is one of resilience, hope, and a deep connection to the land and to each other.

 CURRENT ASPIRATIONS

-Agriculture is a labor of love, and the less romantic side showed us that our purchase and subsequent expansion have resulted in a significant amount of debt.
-Fortunately, we have been able to expand our program year after year, and we now have enough land and cattle to be financially sustainable and lucrative for our current demands and future expansion.
-I serve on the Farm Service Agency County Board of Directors as Chairman, the Twin Lake Canal Company, Board of Franklin County Medical Center Foundation Board Member, and the Idaho State Farm Bureau Board of Directors.
-I am immersed in agriculture in all facets of my life, whether through my interactions with other farmers or the day-to-day management of our operation.
+Agriculture is a labor of love, but the less romantic side has shown us that our purchases and subsequent expansions have led to a significant amount of debt.
+Fortunately, we have been able to grow our program year after year.
+We now possess enough land and cattle to be financially sustainable and profitable for our current needs and future expansion.
+I serve as the Chairman of the Farm Service Agency County Board of Directors, a member of the Twin Lake Canal Company Board, and I also serve on the Franklin County Medical Center Foundation Board.
+Additionally, I am a member of the Idaho State Farm Bureau Board of Directors.
+Agriculture is an integral part of my life, reflected in my interactions with other farmers and the day-to-day management of our operations.

 My two passions are building relationships and deepening my roots in agriculture.
-I recognize that I may never achieve the cowboy romance I envisioned as a young boy.
-However, I am blessed with a voice and a passion for using it to help promote every aspect of agriculture.
-Knowledge is power.
-I aim to effectively bring critical individuals together, research, develop solutions, and speak up.
-I have had many opportunities to influence others through different sectors of life and love rising to the occasion.
-I can de-escalate stressful situations, keep the focus on the matter at hand, and lead the discussion to a resolution.
-My time at Future Farmers of America gave me a solid leadership foundation.
-My involvement with that program has led me to other great organizations, such as Farm Service Agency and Farm Bureau, which have helped me become well-rounded in the programs and resources available.
+While I acknowledge that I may never achieve the romanticized cowboy life I envisioned as a young boy, I feel fortunate to have a voice and a passion for using it to promote all aspects of agriculture.
+Knowledge is power, and my goal is to effectively bring key individuals together, research and develop solutions, and advocate for our industry.
+I have had numerous opportunities to influence others across various sectors of life, and I enjoy rising to the occasion.
+I excel at de-escalating stressful situations, maintaining focus on the matter at hand, and guiding discussions toward a resolution.
+My time with Future Farmers of America provided me with a strong foundation in leadership.
+Through this program, I have connected with other significant organizations, such as the Farm Service Agency and Farm Bureau, which have contributed to my well-rounded understanding of the programs and resources available in agriculture.

 LOOKING FORWARD

-I am ready to step forward and advocate for issues that are important to others, not just myself.
-By getting all key stakeholders together, we can lean on the strengths and resources of one another to address issues.
-For example, I have been able to visit the state and national capital and witness how impactful it can be to provide testimony on a policy or regulatory issue that is up for review.
+I am ready to step forward and advocate for issues that matter to others, not just myself.
+By bringing together all key stakeholders, we can leverage each other's strengths and resources to address important issues.
+For example, I have had the opportunity to visit both the state and national capitals and witness firsthand how impactful it can be to provide testimony on policies or regulatory issues under review.

-As I look ahead, I’m excited about the opportunities to build a stronger future—not only for my family but for the broader community.
-Whether I’m cultivating crops, raising cattle, or championing causes that impact rural life, my goal is to honor my heritage while paving the way for the next generation.
-Together, with the support of my wife Lacey, my daughter BrookLee, and our community, I’m confident we can make a meaningful and lasting impact.
+As I look ahead, I’m excited about the opportunities to build a stronger future—not only for my family but also for the broader community.
+Whether I’m cultivating crops, raising cattle, or championing causes that affect rural life, my goal is to honor my heritage while paving the way for the next generation.
+With the support of my wife, Lacey, my daughter, BrookLee, and our community, I am confident that we can make a meaningful and lasting impact.